nptd/nptd.github.io/_posts/2022-11-04-Does-Curiosity-kill-the-cat.md

 - Implement
   - Formulate a plan
     Convert the solutions into actionable items.
 Identify the necessary resources that will support the implementation of those wild ideas.
+{:justifytext}

 CPS provides a good framework but it is the curious mind which needs to run wild to not only formulate the ideas but reining in the ideas to lead them to actionable conclusion.
+{:justifytext}

 Being inclusive and promoting curiosity is a process.
 It is a team sport.
 One is not possible without the other.
 Curiosity enriches individuals, it builds on diversity.
 Curiosity is a cornerstone of inclusion which often gets overlooked.
+{:justifytext}

-    "If you are not curious, you're not learning"  - Michael Dell
+    "If you are not curious, you're not learning"
+        - Michael Dell

 [^1]: The inclusion-curiosity connection by Julie Winkle Giulioni & Beverly Kaye